7.31.2010

 PS: something i found later on

-Critical Art Ensemble, work entitle
+Critical Art Ensemble, work entitled Free Range Grain

 The world according Monsanto and the story around it